savetz/worms/README.md

 # worms
-source code for Worms? by David S. Maynard
+Forth language source code for Worms? by David S. Maynard

 Atari 800 version: ATR files are from David's original floppies.
 I exported the code into ASCII text files for easier reading.